Resource Allocation via Backscatter-Aware Transmit Antenna Selection for Low-PAPR and Ultra-Reliable WSNs: Simulation and Results

-The normalized Power Spectral Density (PSD) in Fig. \ref{fig:spectral_mask} confirms that BC-TAS is fully compliant with the 802.11n mask even at low IBO levels.
-Sideband emissions are suppressed below $-45$~dB, allowing the transmitter to operate closer to the PA's saturation region to maximize harvestable power for backscatter tags.
+The normalized PSD in Fig. \ref{fig:spectral_mask} confirms BC-TAS compliance even at low IBO.
+Sideband emissions are suppressed below $-45$ dB, allowing the PA to operate nearer saturation to maximize harvestable power for backscatter tags while ensuring coexistence with legacy nodes.

+This creates a performance loop: selection diversity reduces PAPR, forcing the signal into the PA's linear region and liberating power to increase tag harvesting efficiency $\eta_H$.
+By reducing the IBO while maintaining 16-QAM compliance, BC-TAS closes the gap between hardware constraints and passive link power requirements.